patiphop/aof-extension/GIT_SYNC_EXAMPLE.md

 ### Sync Not Working

-1. Check if git folder sync is enabled in sync options
+1. Git folder sync is automatically enabled - no configuration needed
 2. Verify server is running and accessible
 3. Check network connectivity between host and clients
 4. Review extension logs for error messages

 ### Branch Switching Issues

-1. Ensure git folder sync was enabled during initial sync
+1. Git folder sync is automatically enabled for all sync operations
 2. Check if .git folder exists in the synced directory
 3. Verify git is properly installed on both machines
 4. Try restarting the sync process